Lemberg (horse): 1909: two-year-old season

-Lemberg was the one of the two best British two-year-old of his generation.
+Lemberg was one of the two best British two-year-old of his generation.
 After running impressively in a private trial he was sent to Royal Ascot where he started favourite for the New Stakes and won by one and a half lengths.
 Lemberg followed with odds-on victories the Chesterfield Stakes at Newmarket and the Rous memorial Stakes at Goodwood before being sent to Doncaster for the Champagne Stakes in September.
 He again started odds-on but finished third of the four runners behind Neil Gow.

 He returned to his best form in autumn at Newmarket, winning another Rous Memorial Stakes over five furlongs by a neck from the filly Yellow Slave, to whom he was giving seven pounds.
 At the same course he then took the Middle Park Stakes giving three pounds to the future American champion Whisk Broom and winning by a neck.
 At the same course two weeks later he again defeated Whisk Broom, this time by five lengths, in the Dewhurst Stakes, and went into the winter break as favourite for the following season's classics.